-(15) This event immediately killed Dennis Sullivan, crippling emergency response efforts.
+(20) During this event, Alice Eastwood saved the 1500 rarest items from a botanical collection.
+This event immediately killed Dennis Sullivan, crippling emergency response.
 The Lawson Report found that the underlying rupture that caused this event extended from San Juan Bautista to the Cape Mendocino triple junction along the San Andreas fault, with a Mercalli intensity as high as nine.
 For the point, identify this natural disaster that, along with a related fire, nearly leveled a northern California city in 1906.